 Detoxifying the home

-Activated carbon helps to
+Activated carbon and zeolite

-prevent toxin exposure
+helps prevent toxin exposure

 • Lab-based test washes at FabricNano